TheReactiveFoundation/TheReactiveFoundation/README.md

 </p>

 # The Reactive Foundation
-The Reactive Foundation is a hard-working development team that tinkers with different languages as well as with a vision in mind for the future!
-With The Reactive Foundation owning ReactiveGamesX and R.G.D.A.O.A we also have set to make gaming a fun thing of the future!
+The Reactive Foundation is a hard-working development team \n that tinkers with different languages as well as with a vision in \n mind for the future!
+With The Reactive Foundation owning \n ReactiveGamesX and R.G.D.A.O.A we also have set to make gaming \n a fun thing of the future!

 # Current Projects

-Project Violet
+Project Violet \n
 Project Ruby